neub/wr-nic/doc/wr-nic.md

 % White-Rabbit  NIC Gateware
-% Javier Díaz Univ. of Granada, Rafael Rodriguez & Benoit Rat Seven Solutions
+% Javier Díaz & Miguel Jiménez Univ. of Granada, Rafael Rodriguez & Benoit Rat Seven Solutions
-% 14 Dec.
-2012
+% 20 Nov.
+2013

 Introduction
 =========================
-The White-Rabbit Network Interface Card  (WR-NIC) project is concerned with the development of gateware and software to make the combination of a SPEC and a DIO mezzanine behave as a Network Interface Card (NIC) under Linux.
+The White-Rabbit Network Interface Card  (WR-NIC) project is concerned with the development of gateware to make the combination of a SPEC and a DIO mezzanine behave as a Network Interface Card (NIC) under Linux.
 Basic demo uses two SPEC boards, one configured as grandmaster and one as slave.
 Different  simple use cases will be provided as basic demo.
 This document focuses on the description of the project gateware.
 This manual is part of the associated hardware project, hosted at <http://www.ohwr.org/projects/wr-nic/repository>, whose git repository hosts the latest version.

 ![Basic wr-nic project elements](./img/wrnic_components.png)